ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

     ...
     ```

-**Vulnerability:** AWS access and secret keys were nore rolled after being commited on GitHub.
+**Vulnerability:** AWS access and secret keys were not rolled after being accidently committed on GitHub.

 **Solution:** Frequently roll the secret keys, especially if it has been suspected they have been leaked somewhere.